HanyingG/Auto-Text-Summarization/README.md

 2. Use code/Corpus_cleaning_and_w2v_model.py to clean chinese news data "sqlResult_1558435.csv" to get chinese corpus, and merge with wiki corpus, then use Gensim w2v to train word embedding based on this merged corpus.
 3. Generate auto-summarization model by introducing SIF sentence embedding method, calculate the embeddings of every single sentence, the title, and the whole passage accordingly.
 Then calculate the similarity score between each sentence embedding with the whole doc embedding, and use KNN to smooth the similarity.
 Lastly, get the top_N similar sentences as the summarization of this doc.
 Please see file Model/Text_summarize_model.py for details.

-(Corpus files are too large, will be uploaded later...)
+(Corpus data files are too large, will be uploaded later...)

 Reference: please see paper < A Simple but Tough-to-Beat Baseline for Sentence Embeddings > https://openreview.net/forum?id=SyK00v5xx